-Frederick Mulder Foundation believes that climate change is the single greatest threat facing mankind, and we believe that our biggest task as a Foundation is to do what we can to help limit global warming to below 2°C. The Covid pandemic has served to further highlight the fragility of international systems and the urgency of this issue.
+Frederick Mulder Foundation believes that climate change is the single greatest threat facing mankind.
+We continue to believe that our biggest task as a Foundation is to do what we can to help limit global warming to below 2°C. The Covid pandemic has served to further highlight the fragility of international systems and the urgency of this issue.

-As well as a significant part of our grant making, approximately one third of our endowment will be devoted to impact investments in the renewables and energy efficient sector.
+As well as comprising a significant portion of our grant-making, approximately one third of our endowment will be devoted to impact investments in the renewables and the energy efficiency sector.